 Winners: Chilton Chine, Binnel Bay

-Mrs Guru warned me against offering advice on finding quiet beaches, since it might lead to them becoming busy beaches.
 I pointed out that a) I'm not Justin Bieber so I don't have millions of fans hanging off every Instagram post I make and b) they're generally quiet beaches because they are an absolute pain to reach.

 If you just fancy somewhere fairly quiet for a day out I would try:

-If I'm being an annoying so-and-so I'd choose Watcombe Bay near Freshwater Bay which you can only reach by boat or by abseiling.
+If I'm being an annoying so-and-so I'd choose Watcombe Bay near Freshwater Bay, which you can only reach by boat or by abseiling.
 Be warned that it's a bit risky unless you know what you are doing, as a group of paddleboarders discovered in 2021.
 They had to be rescued with a winch because they couldn't get back to Freshwater Bay.

-Mrs Guru warned me against offering advice on finding quiet beaches, since it might lead to them becoming busy beaches.
 I pointed out that a) I'm not Justin Bieber so I don't have millions of fans hanging off every Instagram post I make and b) they're generally quiet beaches because they are an absolute pain to reach.

 If you just fancy somewhere fairly quiet for a day out I would try:

-- Chilton Chine in the South West Wight which has free parking and a walk of about five minutes down some uneven steps
+- Chilton Chine in the South West Wight, which has free parking and a walk of about five minutes down some uneven steps

-- Gurnard's 'hidden' beach in the North Wight which is a couple of minutes down a path behind the sailing club.
+- Gurnard's 'hidden' beach in the North Wight, which is a couple of minutes down a path behind the sailing club.
 It's better at low tide or you won't find much beach.
 We call it Robert's Beach but I'm not sure if there's an official name for it.

 - The very far end of Compton Bay, rather than the busy Hanover Point end, in the West Wight.
-The car park is easy to reach but you have to walk for about 10 minutes including lots of steps which look like they were borrowed from the Crooked House at Blackgang Chine.
+The car park is easy to reach but you have to walk for about 10 minutes including lots of steps that look like they were borrowed from the Crooked House at Blackgang Chine.

-If I'm being an annoying so-and-so I'd choose Watcombe Bay near Freshwater Bay which you can only reach by boat or by abseiling.
+If I'm being an annoying so-and-so I'd choose Watcombe Bay near Freshwater Bay, which you can only reach by boat or by abseiling.
 Be warned that it's a bit risky unless you know what you are doing, as a group of paddleboarders discovered in 2021.
 They had to be rescued with a winch because they couldn't get back to Freshwater Bay.

 Best Isle of Wight beach for avoiding sewage